dehesa/package-conbini/README.md

 ## Quirks

-Conbini testing conveniences depend on [XCTest](https://developer.apple.com/documentation/xctest), which is not available on regular execution.
+The testing conveniences depend on [XCTest](https://developer.apple.com/documentation/xctest), which is not available on regular execution.
 That is why Conbini is offered in two flavors:

 -   `import Conbini` includes all code excepts the testing conveniences.
 -   `import ConbiniForTesting` includes everything.